 AI, IoT, Digital Twins and Real-Time Data are not simply buzz words anymore.
-They are key technologies in elevating existing systems, processes, and procedures within Facilities and Real Property.
+They are key technologies in elevating existing systems, processes, and procedures within Facilities and Real Property Management.
 Successful facilities management teams are learning and applying these technologies today.

 Over the past decade, there has been an increasing need for buildings to be environmentally friendly and efficiently optimized.
 Newly constructed buildings can more easily align with those expectations, but many older assets may still not have undergone the procurements/ renovations required to take advantage of specific efficiencies.

 Unfortunately, due to COVID-19, it is easier than ever to see spaces that are not being managed in the best way.
-For example, lights still on in buildings that have little to no utilization (see image below).
+For example, lights still on in buildings that have little to no utilization.
 The public, employees and managers can see which organizations have room to improve in their facilities management.

-That it simply takes gradual changes to make a noticeable impact!
-Improvement can be achieved- by implementing new policies, Infrastructure Management Software, full-time facilities managers, information modelling, incorporating emerging technology and more.
+The good news is that it simply takes gradual changes to make a noticeable impact!
+Improvement can be achieved by implementing new policies, Infrastructure Management Software, full-time facilities managers, information modelling, incorporating emerging technology and more.

 A digital twin is the integration of sensors and real-time data into a 3D BIM Model.
 The digital twin replicates everything – the physical layer, the building system layer, the people layer, and the enterprise layer.
 The resulting model displays information in real-time.
 The information allows managers to plan, prepare, renovate, improve, and disseminate information as if it were the building itself.
 Digital twins enable remote and autonomous management of multiple assets and structures.